krokers/TicTacToe/README.md

 #### Subscriptions
 Game allows also to listen for updates via GraphQL subscriptions mechanism.
 You can register for events of selected game using <code>gameStatusChanged</code> subscription.

+#### Game History
+It is possible to check the history of existing game.
+In order to get the list of messages related to selected game use <code>gameHistory</code> query.

 ## Running the tests